Grools/grools-application/README.md

 UPA01013;L-glutamine biosynthesis
 ```

-This file need to be converted to GROOLS csv file format (see section [GROOLS CSV file format](#grools-csv-file-format)).
+Once this file is made you ave to convert this list to GROOLS csv file format (see section [GROOLS CSV file format](#grools-csv-file-format)).
 To perform this task run:

 ```bash